 A well taken digital photograph will serve as a reminder of how to set up things the way you had them in your old home.

-Take the photos well before moving day and then download them to a separate file on a laptop or tablet preferably for ease of reference during the move and unpacking phase.
+Take the photos well before moving day for ease of reference during the move and unpacking phase.

-Good photo records will show how TV or PC cables were set up, or how items were usually kept on a mantelpiece.
-If you do this room by room you will have a complete record stored for the day.
+Good photos will show how TV or PC cables were set up, or how items were usually kept on a mantelpiece.
+If you do this room by room you will have a complete record stored for moving and set-up day.

 Take a moment to visit your new neighbourhood

 Take time to research your new neighbourhood.
-Where’s the nearest supermarket, DIY centre?
+Where’s the nearest supermarket, GP surgery or DIY centre?
 What restaurants and takeaways are available locally?